jefmeijvis/old.jefmeijvis.com/content/007-azure-application-insights.md

 ## Logging in DotNET
 If you're writing dotnet code, changes are high you're using a logging library.
-Most commenly used logging libraries provide a way to deterimine multiple targets for you logging data.
+Most commonly used logging libraries provide a way to determine multiple targets for you logging data.
 E.g. you might want to log to both a file on disk and to Azure Insights.

 ### Log4net